ajaykudapa/tictactoe_DApp/README.md

 ## 🚀 Features
 - Classic 3x3 Tic-Tac-Toe gameplay
-- Wallet connection for player authentication (e.g., RainbowKit / Push Wallet)
+- Push wallet connection for player authentication
-- Game result tracking and interaction with a smart contract (Sepolia / other testnets)
+- Game result tracking and interaction with a smart contract
-- Clean and responsive UI

 ---